filefolder/plotPOS/README.md

-# features:
+# features

 - fully parallel

 - calculates and optionally corrects for coseismic offsets by comparing a series of weighted low pass filters (also optionally writes these out as a gamit/globk "earthquake" .eq file)

-- plots these low-pass position filters (defaults to 3 months & 1 year) for non-uniform timeseries
+- plots these low-pass filters (defaults to 3 months & 1 year), even for non-uniform timeseries

 - optionally plots power density spectra